 Background noise is one of the main concerns when filming in a populated area.

-Say you are at the street near office buildings, there will be sounds of the crowds, vehicles, exhausts from surrounding businesses.
+Say you are on the street near office buildings, there will be sounds of the crowds, vehicles, and exhausts from the surrounding cars.

 These sounds are not desirable for most filmmakers as they make unwanted noises.

 But they are mostly factors that you cannot control, so focus on sources of sound you can handle.